stemoutreach/DataAndAgentsLab/18-how-to-open-and-run-notebooks-in-google-colab.md

 ---

-## Best Advice for Students

-Use Colab as your workspace, not as the place where all your thinking happens.

-The important part is still:
-- reading the task
-- testing your code
-- checking outputs
-- using AI carefully
-- learning from mistakes

-Colab makes the notebooks easier to open.
-It does not replace problem solving.

----

 ## Final Reminder

-For most students, **Google Colab is the best default way to run these notebooks** because it is browser-based and easy to start with.
-Official Colab pages emphasize that it is a hosted Jupyter notebook service with zero setup and a student-friendly browser interface. citeturn640187search0
+For most students, Google Colab is the best default way to run these notebooks.

 After you open the notebook:
 - start with notebook 00